photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Your personal photo and video collection will be mounted from `~/Pictures` by default, where `~` is a placeholder for your [home directory](https://en.wikipedia.org/wiki/Home_directory).
+We'll refer to this as the *originals* folder.

 You may change this to any folder accessible from your computer, including network drives.
 Note that PhotoPrism won't be able to see folders that have not been mounted.